fossasia/susi_server/README.rst

 Where can I find documentation?
 -------------------------------

-The Documentation can be found at https://github.com/fossasia/susi_server/tree/development/docs/api/api.md
+The Documentation can be found `here <https://github.com/fossasia/susi_server/tree/development/docs/api/api.md>`_.

 Where do I find the javadocs?